d4niee/NodeBot/README.md

 ### `npm install`

 after that you have to edit the <b>"configuration.json"</b> file directly in the root folder.
-Change the following to lines to your client id and token.
+Change the following lines to your client id and token.

 ###
     "token": "TOKEN HERE",
     "clientId": "CLIENT ID HERE",

 you can find the id and token of your bot on the discord developer portal <br>(https://discord.com/developers/applications)
+<br>now your done!
+Your application is ready to start! 🎉
 ## Available Scripts

 In the project root directory, you can run following scripts:

 ### `npm run deploy`

-This bot uses the newwest feature of discord.js called "slash commands".
+This bot uses the newest feature of discord.js v13 called "slash commands".
 Because of that we need to register the files in the ./commands folder as valid commands.

 ### `npm run start`